 A very lengthy window is kept open for posting final grades to accommodate classes that are scheduled outside the normal semester calendar.
 You are encouraged to post grades during the open window.
 To submit grades after the final grades period is over, use the Request Grade Change button on the grade roster.

 A Roster Contact is a person who has been identified by your department/school as an individual and who is available to help you with grade entry.
 Here are two ways to find yours: Ask your departmental office staff to tell you who serves in this capacity for your department.
-Or, go to the Grading Information and Resources for Faculty and Staff web page: http://students.asu.edu/facultycenter.
+You can also go to the Grading Information and Resources for Faculty and Staff web page: students.asu.edu/facultycenter.
 Click on List of Roster Contacts.
-Select your college/school and scroll to your academic department listing.
+Select your college or school and scroll to your academic department listing.